Read ARE Professor David Zilberman's Berkeley Blog on Ken Arrow.

 In a recent Saturday Night Live episode, Baldwin-as-Trump is casting about for clever ways to get Mexico to pay for the border wall.
 But with each attempt, the joke is on him, and Americans are left footing the bill.

-We are saddened to note the death of Professor Yair Mundlak, one of our department’s most distinguished graduates and one of the leaders of the field of agricultural economics.
-He completed his M.S.
+We are saddened to note the death of Professor Emeritus Irma Adelman, one of our department’s most distinguished professors and a leader in the field of Development Economics.

 ARE professor Jeffrey Perloff is featured in a Porterville Recorder article for recently published research on the effects of new immigration policy on California's agricultural production.

 ARE professor Max Auffhammer co-authored this post for the Energy Institute at Haas blog on the effects of climate change on the US power grid.

 ARE Associate Professor Meredith Fowlie authored a post for the Energy Institute at Haas blog on the Trump Administration's proposed actions on the federal coal program and the need for major reforms of the program that would help taxpayers receiv

 ARE Job Candidate Sylvan Herskowitz posts on The World Bank's Development Impact blog.